These Rhetorical Questions Can Create New Ideas For Learning

 That if teachers just listened and did what they were told and used #edtech and stuck to the script and if parents just read to kids and if poverty wasn’t an issue and if classrooms were more inviting and we just used the data that is staring us in the face that it’d all somehow coalesce?

 So, this list.
-Other ideas for learning.
+Other new ideas for learning.
 I’m not saying any of these ideas are good—or even the least bit viable.
 I’m not saying they wouldn’t be downright destructive, curiosity-snuffing intellectual abominations that’d take education back to the dark ages.
 I’m just wondering what would happen.

 10 Rhetorical Questions To Create New Ideas For Learning